felexkemboi/SmartTicketTriage/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-clone
+- clone
-composer install
+- composer install
-npm install
+- npm install
-.env
+- Have MYSQL installed, create a database
-php artisan migrate --seed
+- Copy .env.example to .env
-npm run dev
+- Update the db name, user and password of your Database configurations in .env file
-npm run build
+- php artisan migrate --seed

-git clone the repo
+- npm run dev
-copy .env.example to .env file have mysql setup in your system, create a db and use [db name, user, password ] in your .env DB_DATABASE= DB_USERNAME=
+- npm run build
-DB_PASSWORD=
+- Head over to localhost